Fast Handicap Fleet

 |Class Association Websites: Enterprise - Laser - Phantom - Supernova - RS200 - National 12 - Graduate.|

 To qualify for the fast handicap fleet, a boat needs to have a Portsmouth Number (ie handicap) of 1136 or less.
 Listed below, you will find some information about various classes that are frequently sailed at Ripon.
 Other classes will appear from time to time, but if you are thinking of buying a boat to sail in this fleet, you should discuss its suitability with club members.
 One of the attractions of the fleet is there is invariably a boat to meet your individual needs, from fast and challenging (tippy or unstable) for the experienced to stable and rewarding for the novice.
 There are boats suitable for individuals or couples, lightweights or those of more ample proportions.

 Some of the boats actively sailed in the fleet at the moment include:

-This two man dinghy was designed in the 1960's and with 23000+ boats built it is the most popular of two man boats.
+This two person dinghy was designed in the 1960's and with 23000+ boats built it remains popular.
 Easily identified by its blue sails and constructed of wood or glassfibre it is an affordable boat which lends itself to family sailing.
 Prices for a competitive boat start at about £1200 although you could pick up a serviceable example for much less.
-There are about 35 Enterprises at Ripon and the class is well suited to our waters.
+There are about 12 Enterprises sailing regularly at the Club and the class is well suited to our lake.
 The fleet captain is Richard Pryke and he's happy to talk to any prospective or existing members and offer advice on what to buy, how to rig and sail the Enterprise.
 He even often has a few nice Enterprises for sale.
 Feel free to contact him for an informal chat anytime 0780 264 5781.